villyg/node-jwks-demo/README.md

 # JWT JWKS Demo

-This project demonstrates how to create, sign, and validate JWTs using public-private key pairs and a JWKS endpoint in a Node.js microservices setup.
-Full article explaining the project can be found on [my blog](http://villyg.com/node/security/oauth/2025/07/17/creating-signing-validating-JWTs.html).
+This project demonstrates how to implement client credentials grant flow in Node.js using client assertion, public-private key pair and a JWKS endpoint in a microservices setup.
+Full article explaining the project can be found on [my blog](http://villyg.com/posts/OAuth-client-credentials-with-certificate-in-NodeJS).

 ## 🧩 Components